johans-work/niyanodes/README.md

 ## implementation basics

-Niya itself is just an abstraction in need of an implementation on a niya node tree, and is implementation agnostic.
+Like a todo list has elements that make it a todo list, niya nodes just has elements that make it a niya node tree.
+As such, niya itself is just an abstraction in need of an implementation, and is implementation agnostic.
 Choose the type that works best for you, or build your own.

-The following outlines typical implementation requirement.
+The elements: